carolrs/study-buddy/README.md

 - Create and Join Study Groups: Users can form their own study groups or join existing ones, promoting a collaborative learning environment.
 - Forum Chats: Each study group has a chat forum for members to interact, discuss ideas, ask questions, and learn from each other.
 - Sheldon AI: A powerful AI assistant within the chat forum, Sheldon AI can answer questions on various topics, providing immediate and accurate responses to aid students' understanding.
+The Ai was trained to respond like the iconic character Sheldon Cooper from the Big Bang Theory show
 - Integrated Study Resources: The platform also includes useful tools like a pomodoro timer for efficient time management, a mirror for self-reflection, and Excalidraw for creating diagrams or illustrations.

 # Technologies Used